MCL Tear Treatment in Preston Woods, MO

 Non-Surgical Treatments

-• RICE Method: Rest, Ice, Compression, and Elevation to reduce pain and swelling.
+- RICE Method: Rest, Ice, Compression, and Elevation to reduce pain and swelling.

-• Physical Therapy: Tailored exercises to strengthen the knee, improve flexibility, and restore mobility.
+- Physical Therapy: Tailored exercises to strengthen the knee, improve flexibility, and restore mobility.

 Surgical Treatments

 Surgery may be needed for severe MCL tears (Grade 3) or if combined with other ligament injuries, such as ACL tears.
-Surgery may also be necessary if conservative treatments fail to improve knee stability and function after a significant period.
+Surgery is sometimes required if non-surgical treatments do not restore knee stability and function over time.

 The MCL tear surgical procedure usually includes repairing or reconstructing the torn MCL to regain knee stability and function.
-This could involve suturing the torn ligament ends or using a tendon graft for MCL reconstruction.
+This may involve stitching the torn ligament ends together or using a graft from another tendon to reconstruct the MCL.

 Pre- and Post-Surgical Rehabilitation